asa-e-path/tanzu-dev-portal/content/learningpaths/asa-e-getting-started/asa-e-capabilities.md

 oldPath: ""
 aliases: []
 ---
-If you are already familiar with Azure Spring Apps concepts and terminology feel free to skip this module.
-This page is intended to help developer new to Azure understand some of the common concepts and terms

 ## VMware Tanzu capabilities present in Azure Spring Apps Enteprise

+In addition to the base functionality that comes with Azure Spring Apps, using the Enterprise edition provides quite a bit more functionality.
-When you create an instance of an Azure Spring App Enterprise you will have the following capabilities available to you for use.
+An instance of an Azure Spring App Enterprise  will have the following capabilities available for you to use.

 ### Build Service